toparc077/backend-dev-test/README.md

 ### Submission
 Once you are ready, submit a pull-request with your solution and shoot us an email at `jobs@smartia.tech` with a link to your pull-request and copy of your up-to-date CV.
-We will then schedule a call with You as soon as we receive it so you can present your solution (this call usually lasts about 1-2 hours, as we want to get to know one another well).
-We hope that you will have fun and can’t wait to speak with you soon!
+We will then schedule a call with You as soon as we receive it to present your solution (this call usually lasts about 1-2 hours, as we want to get to know one another well). **If you have submitted a PR with a solution to the task, you will be invited for the call** as we believe that it’s only fair to put in the same amount of time as do the candidates.

 We hope that you will have fun with it!